p4rz1v4l26/Discord-AI-Bot-using-js/README.md

 To run the bot locally or deploy it on a server, follow these steps:

 1. Clone this repository: `git clone https://github.com/p4rz1v4l26/Discord-AI-Bot.git`
-2. Install project dependencies: `npm install`
+2. add your bot token 'create new file and rename it as : .env'
-3. Set up your Discord bot token: Create a `config.json` file and add your bot token as 'create new file and rename it as : .env'
+3. Save your Discord token key as `TOKEN` and openAi api key as `OPENAI_KEY`.
 4. Start the bot: `node index.js`
 5. Invite the bot to your Discord server using the provided invite link.